Clash-hun/Arch-linux-maintainer-applet/README.md

 ---

-Thank you for using my scripts! 😊 Happy Arching! 🎩✨
+Thank you for using my applet! 😊 Happy Arching! 🎩✨

 <div align="center">